mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 There is a very interesting story of one of the famous Japanese scholars – he was a scholar and also he was a communist.
 [For a time] he practiced under the guidance of [Gempo Yamamoto](glossary#gempo-yamamoto), who was the teacher of [Sōen Nakagawa](glossary#sōen-nakagawa), *[unintelligible]*.
 This gentleman worked in the kitchen as a clerk.

 One day, [Gempo Roshi](glossary#gempo-yamamoto) passed through the kitchen and saw this gentleman.
-He asked him, “What for do you practice Zen?”
+He asked him, “What do you practice Zen for?”
 [The man] said, “I am practicing Zen to save all sentient beings.”
 Then Gempo Roshi said, “Oh, is that so.”
 Then he left.

-In a few days, when he passed through the kitchen, and he saw him making rice on the stove, he asked, “What for do you practice [zazen](glossary#zazen)?”
+In a few days, when he passed through the kitchen, and he saw him making rice on the stove, he asked, “What do you practice [zazen](glossary#zazen) for?”
 [The man] said, “I want to save all sentient beings.”
 [Gempo Roshi] said, “Oh.”
 He left.

 The third time, he came and asked the same question.
 And still this gentleman said, “I want to practice to save all sentient beings.”
 So immediately, [Gempo Roshi](glossary#gempo-yamamoto) screamed, “*Stupid*!” *[He laughs.]* “That practice is just for *you*!”

 *[Tape change.]*

-... “because my practice is evaluated in a great way, so you should be patient, please take care of me.”

-Well, if you have a family, “I want to go to zazen, so you should stay here and take care [of things]” – this is off.
-Don’t you think so?
+“... because my practice is evaluated in a great way, so you should be patient.
+Please, take care of me.”
+If you have a family: “I want to go to zazen, so you should stay here and take care [of things].”
+This is off; don’t you think so?
 It’s really a cause of fighting.
 It’s really true.
-That’s why [Gempo Roshi](glossary#gempo-yamamoto) crashed that idea: “Stupid!
+That’s why [Gempo Roshi](glossary#gempo-yamamoto) ‘crashed’ that idea: “Stupid!
 Your practice is just for you.”

 I don’t think practice is just for you – but don’t touch it, okay?
-Don’t get one “setting” for ideas.
+Don’t get one ‘setting’ for ideas.
 Practice is not just for you, practice is not just for all sentient beings; whatever you say, it doesn’t hit the mark.

-##### 47:58

-Anyway, what for do you practice?
+Anyway, what do you practice for?
 Do you practice for the good of all sentient beings?
-It is still one-sided; because your practice is limited by this.

-Or on the other hand if you say, “I practice for myself” – this is also, your practice is limited by certain ideas.
+It is still one-sided, because your practice is *limited* by this.
+Or on the other hand if you say, “I practice for myself” – [in this case] also, your practice is limited by certain ideas.
 So, “release, forget yourself, and throw yourself into [zazen](glossary#zazen),” means, “What is that?
-This is perfect practice; practice beyond saving all sentient beings, or for saving yourself.
-They are just ideas; practice must be alive.
-At that time ... you simply cannot perceive that practice, but it is really universal.
+This is perfect practice; practice beyond saving all sentient beings, or for saving yourself?
+They are just ideas.
+Practice must be alive.
+At that time, you simply cannot perceive that practice, but it is really universal.

 That is called *[unintelligible]* practice.
 That is, throw yourself into the [Buddha](glossary#buddha)’s home.